saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 Since I installed Ubuntu on my own hardware, the first user I created is a member of the sudoers group.
 I’ll be running the install as **that user** from the start rather than starting as `root` like you would on a remote server.

+First, I set up the post forwards and the like as detailed above.

-I ran the first dependency script on [this page](../../../saltbox/install/install.md):
+I ran the first dependency script on [this page](../../../saltbox/install/install.md).

 That ran for a while and finished without errors.